probedock/probedock-rt-clients/README.md

 # be deactivated by setting this option to false.
 openBrowser: true

-# By default, running the tests with Probe Dock RT clients configured will send the test result notifications.
+# By default, running the tests with Probe Dock RT probes configured will send the test result notifications.
 # It is possible to deactivate this behavior by setting this option to false.
 enabled: true
 ```